-Marie also dismantled other myths about breast cancer, writing that it's often sexualized, and shutting down the idea that survivors get "free boob jobs."
+Marie also dismantled other myths about breast cancer, writing that it's often sexualised, and shutting down the idea that survivors get "free boob jobs."

 "Showing models with fake scars, beautiful bodies and breasts with the strap so perfectly dangling from her shoulder," she wrote.
 "That’s not what Breast cancer is.
 It’s CTs, surgeries, amputations, biopsies, MRIs, X-rays, radiation, chemo, IVs, blood tests, fear, worry, hate, anger, confusion, sadness, loneliness, medications, check ups, anxiety, depression, insomnia, pain."

-Marie is now out of treatment, and doctors declared that she has "NED," or "no evidence of disease," but she still has to attend doctors' appointments, counseling, physical therapy, and pain management.
+Marie is now out of treatment, and doctors declared that she has "NED," or "no evidence of disease," but she still has to attend doctors' appointments, counselling, physical therapy, and pain management.